 - A solid professional-class backup with enough retentions is paramount for recovery if it makes it through.

 This is serious.
-Ransomware has costs the US economy at least 1 Billion dollars each year since 2016.
+Ransomware has cost the US economy more than 1 Billion dollars each year since 2016.

 The rise of ransomware means the total cost of damages related to attacks using cryptographic file-locking software has continued to reach over $1 billion since 2017.